GChristensen/ishell/README.md

 **show-text** *message text* **in** *destination*

+The following snippet shows the object-oriented command implementation:

 ```js
 /**
  Displays a given message at popup or prints it to the browser log.